goodlyrottenapple/lamYcalc/docs/03_itypes/01_itypes.md

   ∩ : List IType -> IType|$_\ell$|
 ~~~

 The reason why the intersection `IType`$_\ell$ is defined as a list of strict types `IType` in line 9, is due to the (usually) implicit requirement that the types in $\mathcal{T}$ be finite.
-The decision to use lists as an implementation of fine sets was taken, because the Agda standard library includes a definition of lists with definitions of list membership $\in$ and other associated lemmas, which proved to be useful for definitions of the $\subseteq$ relation on types.
+The decision to use lists as an implementation of finite sets was taken, because the Agda standard library includes a definition of lists with definitions of list membership $\in$ and other associated lemmas, which proved to be useful for definitions of the $\subseteq$ relation on types.

 From the above definition, it is obvious that the split definitions of `IType` and `IType`$_\ell$ are somewhat redundant, in that `IType`$_\ell$ only has one constructor `∩` and therefore, any instance of `IType`$_\ell$ in the definition of `IType` can simply be replaced by `List IType`: